changdaozheng/NTU-Food-Recommendations/README.md

 <br/><br/>

 ## Section 1: Load and Initialise data
-Loaded given data with Pandas and stored them in a dataframe instead of the given data structure.
+Load given data with Pandas and stored them in a dataframe instead of the given data structure.
 Manipulated the data for querying functions in later sections.
 <br/><br/>

 ## Section 2: Main Functions